-- Knives or weapons

-- Alcohol

-- Illegal drugs

-- Stolen items

-- Tobacco, cigarette papers and vapes

-- Fireworks

-- Pornographic images

-- Chewing gum

-- Stimulant drinks containing caffeine (e.g. Monster, Relentless, Red Bull);

-- Aerosol cans, particularly deodorants and spray perfumes.
+- Knives or weapons, or any form of replicas - Alcohol - Illegal drugs or anything that cannot be sold to a person under 18 years of age. - Stolen items - Tobacco, cigarette papers and vapes, snuff or any other tobacco related product - Fireworks - Pornographic images or material. - Material which could cause offence to anyone on the grounds of sexist, racist, Far Right or homophobic content - Chewing gum - Stimulant drinks containing caffeine (e.g. Monster, Relentless, Red Bull); - Aerosol cans, particularly deodorants and spray perfumes.
 These trigger asthma attacks in confined spaces.
-Any student who needs to use a deodorant product should carry a ball or 'stick' variety.

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit

-an offence, or to cause personal injury to, or damage to the property of, any person

-(including the pupil).
+Any student who needs to use a deodorant product should carry a ball or 'stick' variety. - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).